rvveber/nixos-config/README.md

 - opinionated and well thought out
 - based on best-practices
 - home-manager included, without beeing handeled specially
+- pre-made frontend config, to kickstart your own

 ## Quick Start
 If you just installed NixOS from e.g. the [ISO](https://nixos.org/download/#nix-more):